-- Leading to poor health: Prisoners' illnesses often go undiagnosed and untreated by prison physicians.
+- Path to poor health: Prisoners' illnesses often go undiagnosed and untreated by prison physicians.
 As a result, when released, they tend to be in poorer health than the general population.2 Infectious diseases carried by ex-prisoners are particularly concerning.
-For example, compared with the general population in Los Angeles County, newly released prisoners experience a 4 times higher rate of active tuberculosis, a 9 to 10 times higher rate of hepatitis C, and a 5 times higher rate of acquired immunodeficiency syndrome (AIDS).1
+For example, compared with the general population in Los Angeles County, newly released prisoners experience a 4 times higher rate of active tuberculosis, a 9 to 10 times higher rate of hepatitis C, and a 5 times higher rate of AIDS.1

 Description of the Innovative ActivityThe Muskegon Community Health Project developed a pathway that uses medical navigators to help newly released or paroled prisoners obtain their medical records, find a medical home, and access needed primary care and specialty services.
 The health navigation program began in Muskegon County and currently serves two neighboring counties in Michigan.
 Key elements of the pathway include the following: